nicolasgapa/Face-Verification-Model-using-CNNs/README.md

     - CNN architecture: Choose one of the following: 'LeNet5', 'AlexNet', 'VGG19', or 'GoogleNet'
     - Directory: Directory to the training set images.
                  The directory must contain one folder per person.
-Each folder must include 4-5 images of that person.
+Each folder must include a minimum of 5 images of that person.
                  Refer to the 'people' folder in this repository.
     - Test directory: Directory to the validation set images.
                  The directory must include the images that you want to test.
 It should NOT contain folders.